 The Anesthesia Clinical Research Unit (ACRU) is a dedicated team of clinical research professionals within the Department of Anesthesiology at Mayo Clinic.

 The overall mission of the Anesthesia Clinical Research Unit is to provide support to Mayo Clinic faculty and external industry sponsors for research within the fields of anesthesiology, critical care and pain management.

 Areas of assistance provided by the ACRU include:

 - Data collection

 - Code and coverage analysis and budget development

-ACRU staff is experienced in many anesthesiology locations throughout the Mayo organization in which, clinical assistance is provided.
-These areas may include the operating rooms, post anesthesia care units, intensive care units, pain management clinics, and the Mayo translational clinical research unit (CRU) made possible by the NIH Clinical and Translational Research Award.
-Studies may be either industry generated or investigator initiated.
+The ACRU team is experienced in many anesthesiology locations throughout the entire Mayo Clinic organization in which clinical assistance is provided.
+These areas include operating rooms, postanesthesia care units, intensive care units, pain management clinics, the perioperative exam clinic and the Center for Clinical and Translational Science (CCaTS), made possible by the Clinical and Translational Science Awards program of the National Institutes of Health.

 The Anesthesia Clinical Research Unit is directed by Daryl J. Kor, M.D., David O. Warner, M.D., Todd J. Meyer, R.R.T., and Brenda K. Anderson, R.N.
 Multidisciplinary support personnel include study coordinators, registered nurses, respiratory therapists and administrative support.